-This Template Guide originates from the CATPA ALPR Standards and Requirements, passed by the CATPA Board on July 21, 2016.
+This Guide originates from the CATPA ALPR Standards and Requirements, passed by the CATPA Board on July 21, 2016.
 The Standards and Requirements were established in response to continuation of funding for law enforcement grant applicants in procuring ALPR.
 Historically, CATPA has provided funding of ALPR projects to law enforcement agencies, where these projects have demonstrated high levels of efficiency and effectiveness in identifying, interdicting and apprehending stolen vehicles and criminal offenders.
-CATPA has experienced that appropriate funding of law enforcement ALPR systems can evidence efficient investment value return when simply considering the amount of funds expended to support the ALPR system contrasted with the estimated fair market value of recovered stolen vehicles identified by the ALPR.
-The ALPR funding requirements will be considered when contemplating continuation or initiation of an ALPR project.
-This Template Guide summarizes the Standards and Requirements and should be used to assist in the continuation, initiation or enhancement of a CATPA funded ALPR project.
+CATPA has experienced appropriate funding of law enforcement ALPR systems can evidence efficient investment value return when simply considering the amount of funds expended to support the ALPR system contrasted with the estimated fair market value of recovered stolen vehicles identified by the ALPR.
+The CATPA Board will consider the responses in this Guide for continuation or initiation of an ALPR project.
+This Guide summarizes the ALPR Standards and Requirements and should be used to assist in the continuation, initiation or enhancement of a CATPA funded ALPR project.